FAA orders grounding of certain Boeing 737 Max 9 planes after Alaska Airlines incident

 The Federal Aviation Administration on Saturday ordered the grounding and immediate inspection of about 171 Boeing 737 Max 9 aircraft worldwide after a mid-flight emergency late Friday involving one of the planes operated by Alaska Airlines.

-"The FAA is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," FAA Administrator Mike Whitaker said in a statement.
+"The FAA is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," the agency's administrator Mike Whitaker said in a statement.

 Southwest Airlines and American Airlines told NPR they do not carry Boeing 737 Max 9s.
 While they do carry Boeing 737 Max 8s, both airlines said the model does not raise any concerns.